The Best Irish Bars in Boston

 This super-old-school pub is chock-full of patriotic Irish swag and features live music every single night.
 The food is on the pricier side, but it’s worth it to sit by a fireplace and devour some Guinness beef stew while your friends misguidedly sing “Sweet Caroline” for the 18th time.
 Besides, you can always drag them back in the morning for an Irish breakfast.

-A crowd favorite for its Irish staff and all around coziness, The Druid is one of Boston’s best spots every weekend.
-It is often home to barflies from every community and age range, making it one of the safest bets around town.
-The “Voted Best Fish and Chips” are probably the most popular menu item.
-On St. Patrick’s Day, it blows up faster than you can say “Kiss Me, I’m Irish” -- so get there early.
+A crowd favorite for its Irish staff -- all from County Clare -- The Druid is one of Boston’s best spots every weekend.
+It’s often home to local barflies, but with a friendly and hospitable vibe.
+Made with crispy cod and house-made fries, the fish & chips are a must-order and served the traditional way: wrapped in newspaper.
+On St. Patrick’s Day, the bar blows up faster than you can say “Kiss Me, I’m Irish” -- so get there early.

 At nearly 20 years old, Grafton definitely holds its own against the Hub’s other establishments.
 It’s just a stone’s throw from The Wrong Kong but, thankfully, couldn’t be more different.
 Named after a cobblestoned street in Dublin’s famous Temple Bar area, Grafton is a really modern pub that gets its Irish chops largely from its bartender, Emerald Isle native Paul Barry.
 He claims to pour the “perfect pint” of Guinness and has put together a pretty robust menu of Irish whiskeys.
 This, in addition to a rather appealing cocktail list, makes Grafton a popular hangout among local 20-somethings and the theater-going weekend crowd.